El Yunque National Forest: Coqui

 Approximately 16 species of common coqui, members of the diverse neotropical frog genus Eleutherodactylus, are known in Puerto Rico.
 Of these 16, 13 have been found in El Yunque National Forest.
 This small frog earned its Puerto Rican common name due to the call of the most common coquí species in Puerto Rico, Eleutherodactylus coqui, which begins as the sun sets and ends in early dawn.
-This has made it an animal of great endearment to Puerto Ricans and in contemporary times the coqui has become a symbol of Puerto Ricans.
+This has made it an animal of great endearment to Puerto Ricans, and in contemporary times, the coqui has become a symbol of Puerto Ricans.

 Although the coquí is an amphibian, it possesses some features that are unusual in frogs.
 These differences are seen mainly in its morphology, reproduction, and developmental stages.
 In terms of morphology, the coquí does not have webbing between its toes because it is a tree dweller in moist environments.
-Another significant difference is that it does not have a definite larval stage and the eggs laid by the female are terrestrial instead of aquatic.
-This means that a miniature frog-let, rather than a tadpole, arises from the incubation period.
+Another significant difference is that it does not have a definite larval stage, and the eggs laid by the female are terrestrial instead of aquatic.
+This means that a miniature froglet, rather than a tadpole, arises from the incubation period.

 Other species of coqui found in the forest are the grass coqui (Eleutherodactylus brittoni), Eneida's coqui (Eleutherodactylus eneidae), the cricket coqui (Eleutherodactylus gryllus), Hedrick's coqui (Eleutherodactylus hedricki), the web-footed coqui (Eleutherodactylus karlschmidti), the locust coqui (Eleutherodactylus locustus), the upland or forest coqui (Eleutherodactylus portoricensis), the bronze or Richmond's coqui (Eleutherodactylus richmondi), the dwarf coqui (Eleutherodactylus unicolor) and the melodious or wrinkled coqui (Eleutherodactylus wightmanae).

 Arthropods

-Per a study published October 2018, by Bradford C. Lister and Andres Garcia, arthropod biomass in the Luquillo rainforest data taken during the 1970s compared to 30 years later has fallen 10 to 60 times.
+Per a study published in October 2018, by Bradford C. Lister and Andres Garcia, arthropod biomass in the Luquillo rainforest data taken during the 1970s, compared to 30 years later, has fallen 10 to 60 times.
 The study revealed synchronous declines in the lizards, frogs, and birds that eat arthropods.
 The study indicated that climate warming is the driving force behind the collapse of the forest's food web.
 Over the past 30 years, forest temperatures have risen 2.0 °C.

 Recreation

 In addition to being an important ecological forest reserve, El Yunque National Forest is one of the most popular tourist attractions in Puerto Rico, both for locals and visitors, and it offers numerous recreational opportunities such as picnicking, birdwatching, and biking in designated areas.
-Camping is allowed in designated areas (depending on the size of the group) and there are also cabins available for rent.
+Camping is allowed in designated areas (depending on the size of the group), and there are also cabins available for rent.
 Additionally, the forest is known for its vista points and observation towers: Yokahu Tower and Mount Britton Tower.

 Hiking Trails

 Hiking is probably the most popular activity in El Yunque National Forest.
 The forest offers several trails with varying difficulties.
-The 35.9 mile (57.8 km) long Puerto Rican Northeast Trail also connects to and traverses through El Yunque.
+The 35.9-mile (57.8 km) long Puerto Rican Northeast Trail also connects to and traverses through El Yunque.